 Ants.
 There are many species of ants in Ohio, but only a few of them are common household pests.
 These include the little black ant, odorous house ant, Pharaoh ant, crazy ant, pavement ant, and several other small ant species.
-We provide interior and exterior control of all common small ants.
+We provide interior and exterior control, as needed, of all common small ants.

-We provide control of all three of these rodent species (as well as other species of mice, like field mice and deer mice, that occasionally get into homes, cabins, and cottages in wooded areas).
+In the tradition of history's great rat-catchers, we provide control of all three commensal rodent species, as well as other species of mice, like field mice and deer mice, that occasionally get into homes, cabins, and cottages in wooded areas.

 Spiders.
-Most spiders in Ohio are beneficial (they eat mosquitoes and other insects), and should be left alone if they're outside and not creating a nuisance.
-We can provide treatments, however, to help keep the spiders from getting inside your house, where some of them can inflict painful, but otherwise harmless bites.
+Most spiders in Ohio are beneficial because they eat mosquitoes and other insects, so generally they should be left alone if they're outside and not creating a nuisance.
+They do a lot more good than harm.

 Another insect often classified under "stinging insects" is the carpenter bee, which is probably unfair because female carpenter bees rarely sting, and males don't even have stingers.
 They're disliked mainly because of their habit of drilling holes in wooden structures in which to lay their eggs.

 Occasional Invaders, or "perimeter pests," are catch-all terms that exterminators use for the miscellaneous "outside" insects and arthropods that occasionally get into homes and make nuisances of themselves.
 Some of the more common ones include centipedes (shown on the right), millipedes, earwigs, crickets, sowbugs, pillbugs (sometimes called "roly-poly bugs"), and silverfish.